oliverius/logo/docs/part7.md

 title: [7]
 permalink: /part7/
 ---
-# Adding a few more primitives and sorting out nested loops
+## Adding a few more primitives and sorting out nested loops

-## More primitives

 Now that we can draw nicely, let's add a few more primitives to play with.